 The Colony Group was founded in Boston by Kirby Hamilton in 1986.
 Over the next 25 years, Hamilton grew the firm to four offices and $1.3 billion in assets under management before retiring and selling it to Focus Financial Partners in 2011.
 The Colony Group is now a wholly owned subsidiary of Focus Operating LLC, which is in turn wholly owned by Focus Financial Partners, a Nasdaq-traded company that owns 60 firms in more than 30 states (and several countries).

-Michael Nathanson has been CEO of The Colony Group since the change in ownership, and has held leadership roles at the firm since 2004.
-Since its acquisition by Focus Financial Partners, The Colony Group has merged assets with nearly a dozen other firms, growing to 240 employees, with 125 serving in investment advisory functions.
-The firm has offices across Massachusetts, New Hampshire, New York, Maryland, Virginia, Florida, Colorado and California.
+Michael Nathanson has served as the CEO of The Colony Group since the change in ownership, and has held leadership roles at the firm since 2004.
+Since its acquisition by Focus Financial Partners, The Colony Group has merged assets with multiple other firms.

 What types of clients does The Colony Group serve?